 - SDK events - Apps that will create rules with only SDK events.

 - Non-repeating events - Apps that have an event sequence in which events will not happen more than once in the sequence.
+If the same event occurs more than once in the sequence (for example, Event C is sent twice), it's treated as a violation and the associated events are blocked.

 - NOI traffic - This feature is only available for NOI traffic